Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_12_algo_count_accumulate.rst

     **Task - on duty:**

     In Company X, all employees occasionally remain on-call.
 The norm for the previous period is 20 hours on-call.
 Every extra hour (over 20 hours) on-call is additionally paid.
-The number of on-call hours for each employee is given, and the director wants to know the total number of on-call hours **over the norm**.
+The number of on-call hours for each employee is given, and the manager wants to know the total number of on-call hours **over the norm**.

     Complete the program by computing and printing the total number of overtime hours on-call.